 The Wrong Slant is a comic strip about Dennis and his family's visit to The Mystery Spot.
 The guide starts with the assertion that a powerful mysterious force is in the area.
 Then he proceeds to force this assertion to Dennis, Henry, the father and Alice, the mother, by making them stand on a Ames Room like configuration, he creates an optical illusion of shrinking and growing height.

 Then they proceed to the seemingly weird road to the wooden building.
 The road seems like a plain road while it's an uphill.
 The guide suggests that a strange force is pulling everyone down.
-To add to the humor, Dennis is actually pulling Henry's trouser's straps.
+To add to the humor, Dennis is pulling Henry's trousers' straps.
 Henry asks to let go, Dennis does and the straps give a hard blow on his body making him almost faint.

 When they reach the house, they all seem to be tippy when we look with respect to the house.
 When we look with respect to the fences, the house is tippy.
 The house is tilted (by 20 degrees to be exact) and as the blind spots in our cognitive processing, we measure the height of people based on the slant of the roof instead of horizon.
 The guide explains that the house is tilted but then adds another myth that the force against the tilt is so great that they can't level.
 Due to the same reason, the ball seems to be rolling up.
 As the house is tilted towards the front as shown on page 5 of the comics, when Henry hangs in the handholds, he is pulled outwards of the house.
 The guide mis-attributes the effect of gravity to the mysterious force.
 Dennis goes to hold is daddy from falling out, pulling down Henry's pants in the process.